jim-medasystems/data-analyze/README.md

 # Data Analysis tool

-This is a very generic data analysis tool for the latest hackathon (Jan 26, 2024)
+This is a very generic data analysis tool for the latest hackathon (Jan 26, 2024).

+Data was retrieved from kaggle (kaggle.com)

 ## How to run